ssimonlp/hostnfly/README.md

 `bookings`, `reservations` and `missions` all BELONG to `listing` (they all have a `listing_id`) but are not otherwise directly related to one another.

-Here is our plan to clean the apartment:
+Here is our plan to clean the apartment, at any time:
-- We create a cleaning mission called `first_checkin` at the beginning of the booking
+- We should have a cleaning mission called `first_checkin` at the beginning of the booking
-- We create a cleaning mission called `last_checkout` before the owner comes back
+- We should have  a cleaning mission called `last_checkout` before the owner comes back
-- We create a cleaning mission called `checkout_checkin` at the end of each reservation UNLESS there is already a last_checkout at the same date
+- We should have  a cleaning mission called `checkout_checkin` at the end of each reservation UNLESS there is already a last_checkout at the same date

 Reservation and Bookings could be cancelled, in this case we should not do missions related.